binaryf/LIFL/README.md

 LIFL.
 Linux Filesystem Logger.
 Version 0.1 beta.</br>
 A filesystem activities to MySQL database logging daemon.</br>
-This software is similar to loggedfs, (work from Rémi Flament and Victor Itkin),</br>
+This software is similar to loggedfs, work from Rémi Flament and Victor Itkin,</br>
 but rewritten in C mainly with the purpose of storing data directly to database.

 THIS IS A BETA VERSION, AND NEED TESTING.